Michael Reilly (New York politician)

 Michael W. Reilly Jr. (born January 30, 1973) is a member of the New York State Assembly, representing the 62nd district since 2019.
 He is a Republican.
 The district includes portions of the South shore of Staten Island.

+Career

-Reilly formerly served in the United States Army Reserve and was an officer with the New York City Police Department.
-He previously served as well as the president of the Community Education Council (CEC) for District 31, which includes all of Staten Island.
-He has a BS in Legal Studies from John Jay College.
-He resides in Eltingville with his wife and family.
+Reilly served in the United States Army Reserve and was an officer with the New York City Police Department.
+He previously served as the president of the Community Education Council (CEC) for District 31, which includes all of Staten Island.

-In 2018 Assemblyman Ronald Castorina opted to not seek re-election in order to run for a judgeship.
-Reilly, in a three way primary, easily defeated his two opponents to claim the Republican nomination.
+In 2018, Republican Assemblyman Ronald Castorina opted to not seek re-election in order to run for a judgeship.
+Reilly, in a three-way primary, defeated his two opponents to claim the Republican nomination.
 He won the general election with nearly 90% of the vote.

-School Safety: While president of the CEC, Reilly focused on the issue of school safety.
-As Assemblyman, he has continued his push to see front doors of academic buildings locked and for retired police officers to serve as supplemental school security.
+As Assemblyman, Reilly has called for the front doors of academic buildings to be locked and for retired police officers to serve as supplemental school security.

-Secession: Discussion surrounding the Staten Island Secession received renewed attention in 2019.
-Reilly announced his support for the Divide NY plan, indicating his desire to see Staten Island become part of the upstate New York region - New Amsterdam.